turingschool-examples/backend_mod_1_prework/day_1/questions.md

  * Interpolation is putting strings together, I think about it like a collage of strings.
 ```
 example:
+animal = "zebra"
 p "I want to ride a #{animal} someday."
-" I want to ride a zebra someday."
+"I want to ride a zebra someday."
 ```